vwkd/code-system/src/languages/rust/trait/trait.md

 - allows to depend on other traits
 - can specify multiple
 - syntax is like trait bound on name, multiple separated by plus

-## Associated Type

-?
-If the type acts as an input, it should be a generic type parameter If it acts as an output, it should be an associated type

-generics allow multiple implementations, associated types are specific when wants only one implementation for any given type ? also don't need to specify generic when use concrete type

-type placeholder of trait
-can use in signatures of method definitions concrete type specified in implementation allows to define trait without knowing concrete types until implementation

-using generics must annotate the types in each implementation could have multiple implementations of trait for a type trait can be implemented for a type multiple times, changing the concrete types of the generic type parameters each time would have to provide type annotations when instances to indicate which implementation of trait wants to use

-can’t implement a trait on a type multiple times don’t need to annotate types

-capture types that appear in methods but are determined based on the impl that is chosen (i.e., by the type implementing the trait) rather than being specified from the outside

-////

-placeholder type
-methods can use it

-unknown until implementation
-concrete type specified at implementation

-can have only one concrete type in all implementations different from generic where can have multiple implementations for different concrete types

-### GAT

-generic associated types are an extension that permit associated types to have generic parameters.

-allows associated types to capture types that may include generic parameters that came from a trait method These can be lifetime or type parameters

-Often, this occurs when the associated type wants to include data borrowed from self or some other parameter

-///

-like generic but defined only once per implemenetation

-e.g. “smart pointer” should only ever be dereferenceable to a single other type

-like generic that's restricted to one concrete type per trait implementation can't implement same trait for same type more than once